85

 Raymond Lafon 2009 96p

 Tasted twelve times - last time in April 2018.
 Consistent notes.
-This property made an astonishing wine in 2009 – quite spectacular on the nose and palate with a great range of botrytised flavours like almonds, pineapple, pear, apricot and acacia flower, exquisite sweetness and acidity.
-Incredibly long on the palate with an exquisite honeyed aftertaste.
+This property made an excellent wine in 2009 – quite spectacular on the nose and palate with a great range of botrytised flavors like almonds, pineapple, pear, apricot and acacia flower, exquisite sweetness, and acidity.
+Incredibly long on the palate with a beautiful honeyed aftertaste.
 Fabulous stuff.

 Raymond Lafon 2008 93p